-Course content: The course will begin with the fundamentals of the classical and neo-classical trade theories, as well as analyses of trade policy interventions, gains from trade, domestic distortions, and the effect of technological change.
-The course will also cover new trade models incorporating imperfect competition and heterogeneous firms.
+This course will cover the fundamentals of the classical and neo-classical trade theories, as well as analyses of trade policy interventions, gains from trade, domestic distortions, trade and technology, and the development of imperfect competition in trade.
+The study of the theoretical trade models will be supplemented with empirical literature.